Who we are

 Our mission

-The Trust supports, develops and promotes projects that achieve measurable conservation, sustainable living and protection of the environment in Galapagos.
+We support, develop and promote programmes that achieve measurable conservation, sustainable living and protection of the environment in Galapagos.

 Our solutions